Pico Canyon oilfield brought pipelines, refineries and Chevron.

 Support the American Oil & Gas Historical Society

-The Bradford oilfield, which became known as America’s “first billion dollar oil field,” remains home to the American Refining Group.
-The historic field’s first well produced just 10 barrels a day from 1,110 feet.
+The Bradford oilfield, which became known as America’s “first billion-dollar oilfield,” launched many Pennsylvania refineries, including the still-operating American Refining Group.
+The field’s first well produced just 10 barrels a day from 1,110 feet.

 By 1875.
 Bradford leases reached as high as $1,000 per acre.
 A decade later, a sudden decline in the oilfield’s production led to a technological breakthrough.
 Pioneers in the new science of petroleum geology suggested that water pressure on oil sands could be used to increase oil production — “waterflooding” the geologic formation.